mui/material-ui/docs/data/joy/components/radio-button/radio-button.md

   This includes Radio buttons, Checkboxes, and Switches.
   In most cases, this is done by using the Form Control and Form Label element.
 - When a label can't be used, make sure to add an attribute, such as `aria-label`, `aria-labelledby`, and/or `title`, directly on the input component.
-  You can also use the `inputProps` prop to add them.
+  You can also use the `slotProps.input` prop to add them.

 ```jsx
 <Radio